Cinema Italia

 Unfavorite 1 person favorited this theater

-This nearly 600-seat movie house was located on Cicero Avenue, near the intersection of Jackson Boulevard in the Austin neighborhood.
+This 595-seat movie house was located on S. Cicero Avenue, near the intersection of W. Jackson Boulevard in the Austin neighborhood.
 It opened in the 1910’s.
-It seems to have closed in the mid-to-late-1920’s, before reopening in the mid-1930’s once again for about a decade.
+It seems to have closed in the mid-to-late-1920’s.
+It was rebuilt, again with 595-seats and reopened on November 8, 1935, operating until the mid-1940’s.

 During the early-1950’s, it very briefly reopened as the Cinema Italia, as the name would imply, screening Italian-language films.
-However, after closing once more, it doesn’t appear to have reopened as a theater, and has since been demolished.
-The site of the theater is today a large vacant lot.
+However, after closing once more, it doesn’t appear to have reopened as a theatre, and has since been demolished.
+A gas station is now on the site of this theatre.

 Contributed by Bryan Krefft